microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/teamworkhostedcontent-get.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-get-the-bytes-of-the-hosted-content-of-the-color-icon-of-a-teams-app-in-the-catalog"></a>Exemplo 1: Obter os bytes do conteúdo hospedado do ícone de cor de um aplicativo do Teams no catálogo
+### <a name="example-1-get-the-bytes-of-the-hosted-content-of-the-color-icon-of-a-teams-app-in-the-catalog"></a>Exemplo 1: Obter os bytes do conteúdo hospedado do ícone de cor de um Teams no catálogo

 #### <a name="request"></a>Solicitação